 Essentially, the better each page solves the user’s problem the better your Local SEO and overall SEO will be.

-Why is Local SEO be so important?
+Why can Local SEO be so important?

 SEO is one of the very few acquisition channels with true scaling ability.

-If done correctly, it can give your business and website an enormous amount of ongoing traffic at a low cost.
+If done correctly, it can give your business and website an enormous amount of ongoing valuable web traffic at a low cost.
 If you successfully plan and execute on it, you can convert additional customers and have improved sales month over month.